therob3000/comicpress-manager/readme.txt

 As of version 0.6.1, it allows you to:

 * Upload individual comic files or a Zip archive of comic files directly into your comics folder and generate posts for each comic as it's uploaded with the correct go-live date and time
+  * To save a trip to the Edit Post page, you can use the Visual Editor right in ComicPress Manager to add styled text content to your post.
   * Using this method ensures that the post has the correct date and time as it's being created, reducing mistakes in posting.
 * Generate thumbnails for all uploaded comics for your archive and rss folders
 * Re-generate thumbnails after you've changed thumbnail parameters